nvti/spam_reaction_mattermost/README.md

 Login using certificate file or email+pass
 ```

-For login, you can pass your email and password throw command line argument or you can use a certificate file (Save time for multiple use :rofl:).
-There are 2 type of supported certificate: json and yaml.
-You can view content of example file in [sample.json](sample.json) and [sample.yaml](sample.yaml).
+For login, you can enter your email and password via command line argument or you can use a certificate file (Save time for multiple use :rofl:).
+There are 2 types of supported certificate: `json` and `yaml`.
+You can view the content of example file in [sample.json](sample.json) and [sample.yaml](sample.yaml).

-About post link, you can get it by click on `More actions` button on a post and click `Copy link`.
+About the post link, you can get it by clicking on `More actions` button on a post and clicking `Copy link`.
 The link of the post will be copied on clipboard.

 ![get link](get_link.png)

-Also, you can set the number of reaction to use by passing -n argument
+Also, you can set the number of reactions to use by passing -n argument

 Example: